dagraham/etm-dgraham/README.md

 ### [Busy](#toc)

-- Hours in the day that are partially or wholly "busy" are filled using the color of the calendar for the relevant item.
-Shown here with `#`.
+- Hours in the day that are partially or wholly "busy" are filled using the character `#`.
-- Hours in which a conflict occurs are filled with the overlapping calendar colors of the relevant items.
-Shown here with `###`.
+- Hours in which a conflict occurs are filled with the charaters `###`.

                            2018 Week 50: Dec 10 - 16
                    Mo 10  Tu 11  We 12  Th 13  Fr 14  Sa 15  Su 16